Heinz König: Education

 He studied from 1948 to 1951 economics and business administration at the University of Mainz where he obtained his Diplom-Volkswirt (former German master's equivalent) in 1951.
 Afterwards, he obtained his PhD in Economy/Econometrics at the same university in 1953—in his dissertation König concentrated on the Circular flow of income and Input–output model (Original Title: Wirtschaftskreislaufmodelle und die Methode der Input-Output-Analyse).
 König worked as research assistant at the Institute for Economics and Social Sciences of the University of Münster where he completed his habilitation in 1958.
 Between 1958/1959 he was Rockefeller Fellow at the Massachusetts Institute of Technology (MIT), Harvard University and Stanford University.

 Academics

 He worked from 1962 until his retirement in 1996 as chaired professor at the University of Mannheim.
-Over the years of his academic work he received several other proposal from universities in Bochum (1964), Münster (1966), Zürich (1966 and 1971), Bonn (1970), Munich (1971) and Vienna (1974) which he turned down.

-From 1991 to 1998, König served as director of the Institute für Mittelstandsforschung (Institute for Small- and Medium Sized Companies) at the UMA, where he conducted research on the German Mittelstand.
+Over the years of his academic work, he received several other proposals from Ruhr University Bochum (1964), the University of Münster (1966), the University of Zurich (1966 and 1971), the University of Bonn (1970), LMU Munich (1971), and Vienna University of Economics and Business (1974) which he turned down.
+From 1991 to 1998, König served as director of the Institute für Mittelstandsforschung (Institute for Small- and Medium Sized Companies) at the University of Mannheim, where he conducted research on the German Mittelstand.
 Moreover, König was visiting professor at the University of Basel (1963), the Northwestern University (1979–1982) and the University of Pennsylvania (1983).
 He became emeritus at the University of Mannheim in 1996.
 König co-founded the ZEW in 1991 and served as its first director until 1997.